 During the black days of the Spanish Inquisition, instead of getting drunk on Purim and drawing the inquisitors' suspicions, crypto Jews took on the custom of fasting for three days, as Queen Esther had ordered the Jewish people when threatened with annihilation.

-Resources for Those Researching Their Crypto-Jewish Heritage
+Resources for Those Researching Converso Heritage

 - Shavei Israel - "Israel Returns"

-An Israel-based organization comprised of academics, educators and rabbis, whose goal is to assist "lost Jews," or those with Jewish ancestry in coming to terms with their heritage and identity "in a spirit of tolerance and understanding."
+- An Israel-based organization comprised of academics, educators and rabbis, whose goal is to assist "lost Jews," or those with Jewish ancestry in coming to terms with their heritage and identity "in a spirit of tolerance and understanding."
 Also see their "Anousim "section for articles and history about the Anousim.

 - Kulanu – All of Us

-An organization dedicated to finding and assisting lost and dispersed remnants of the Jewish people (anusim/crypto-Jews).
+- An organization dedicated to finding and assisting lost and dispersed remnants of the Jewish people (anusim/crypto-Jews).

 - Be’chol Lashon: In Every Tongue

-Be'chol Lashon's goal is to expand and strengthen the Jewish people through ethnic, cultural, and racial inclusiveness.
+- Be'chol Lashon's goal is to expand and strengthen the Jewish people through ethnic, cultural, and racial inclusiveness.
 The organization recognizes the anusim as a vital component for potential growth.
 "If the forced conversions, expulsions, and inquisitorial persecutions had not occurred, the Sephardic population today would number in the tens of millions.
 Be'chol Lashon seeks to restore a link that was broken and thereby strengthen the future of the Jewish people."

 - The "Secret Jews" of San Luis Valley

-In Colorado, the gene linked to a virulent form of breast cancer found mainly in Jewish women is discovered in Hispanic Catholics.
+- In Colorado, the gene linked to a virulent form of breast cancer found mainly in Jewish women is discovered in Hispanic Catholics.
 Is this another link to proof of a crypto-Jewish past?